programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 Confronted with this mass of examples, you might feel somewhat confused, both by particular instances and by the overall picture.
 This empirically-generated account is a long way from the synthetic statements of Wikipedia.
 Such ambiguous bodies of results embody the virtue and value of Wikidata for historians.
 It is not an automatic answer box.
 It is an elaborate logical structure giving precise answers to abstract questions about which there is no real consensus.
 You must learn which taxonomies Wikidata already uses to describe your topics of interest.
 You must also use your knowledge of context to mediate between the theoretical and the empirical.
 Fortunately, this is exactly what historians are trained to do.

 ### Thinking with Taxonomies
 Let's run the age-of-first-taking-office query used in the Abdel Nasser example above, [but use "head of government" instead of "head of state"](https://w.wiki/E$kN).
 This query returns Abdel Nasser's age when he became prime minister rather than president.
 But this query accurately captures other leaders who are not returned with the "head of state" query.
 For instance, it returns prime ministers in states where the president is largely ceremonial.
 But it also includes some mayors.
 And there are other oddities.
-For example, at the time of writing (November 2025), no US president appears in either list.[^7] In sum, different forms of a similar question yield valid but different, incomplete, and imperfect answers.
+For example, at the time of writing (November 2025), no US president appears in either list.[^6] In sum, different forms of a similar question yield valid but different, incomplete, and imperfect answers.

 Historians tend to be skeptical of taxonomic schemes, with good reason.
 But explicit taxonomies can be useful as a means to discover and explore information.
 No doubt you will find (what you consider to be) errors in this taxonomy.
 You can certainly "correct" those errors–Wikidata is open–but don't be too hasty.
 The taxonomies already existing in Wikidata are organic and collectively produced, and they are not exclusive.
 There are ways to work around the parts you don't agree with.
 Don't change the knowledge base itself until you have learned how to do this.

 A big part of our expertise as historians is contextualizing details.
 For many of us, that's the fun and fascinating work.
 And that skill is precisely what a researcher needs to interact with the galaxy of isolated data points in Wikidata.
 The rest of this lesson shows a few of the main ways to do that.

-> ***Insight***: This section introduced two more Wikidata terms that you can check in the [wikidata glossary](https://www.wikidata.org/wiki/Wikidata:Glossary):
+> ***Insight***: This section introduced two more terms that you can check in the [Wikidata glossary](https://www.wikidata.org/wiki/Wikidata:Glossary):
 - class
 - subclass